mkiki254/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 4: Function that prints numbers from 0 to 9 expect 2 and 4
-Task 5: Function that prints numbers from 0 to 14 ten times Task 6: Function that prints lines when n is greater than 0
+Task 5: Function that prints numbers from 0 to 14 ten times Task 6: Function that prints lines when n is greater than 0 Task 7: Function that prints diagonals when n is greater than 0